jpcx/node-kraken-api/README.md

 ### Testing

 The following command will test the package for errors using the jest library.
-Testing may take around ten minutes to complete.
+Testing may take a few minutes to complete.

 ___Note:___ In order for authenticated testing to occur, a valid auth.json file must be available in the root directory of the package.
 Please see the [configuration](#configuration) instructions below.
 An empty auth.json file has been provided; please fill the 'key', 'secret', and 'tier' properties accordingly.